YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

    YDB>

 Now, simulate an unplanned outage of Paris by clicking on the “X” of the virtual machine console window, kill -9 of the process on the host, or otherwise powering down the virtual machine.
 Make Melbourne the new originating instance and Santiago its replicating instance.
 When an instance in a primary role goes down, YottaDB does not automatically bring up another instance in a primary role.
-As YottaDB does not have visibility of network status, a YottaDB instance in a secondary role cannot distinguish between a crashed primary and a network blip our outage that disrupts communication between it and the primary instance.
+As YottaDB does not have visibility of network status, a YottaDB instance in a secondary role cannot distinguish between a crashed primary and a network blip or outage that disrupts communication between it and the primary instance.
 YottaDB instances must be told whether to come up in a primary role or a secondary role.

 .. note::